Skip to content

 import { Text } from 'scenerystack/scenery';

-RoundMomentaryButton has the identical (property, valueOff, valueOn, options?) constructor — only the button shape differs, same as RoundPushButton/RectangularPushButton.
+Both share the (property, valueOff, valueOn, options?) constructor — only the button shape differs, same as RoundPushButton/RectangularPushButton.

 MomentaryButtonModel